molab-itp/04-Audio-State-Demo/README.md

 - Demonstration of using AVAudioPlayer to play both internal and web based audio files

-- Tracking data using @State, @StateObject and @EnvironmentObject
+- Track data using @Observable, @Environment, .environment(

 - NavigationLink to create random navigation while audio continues to play